Robert M. Wilkinson: Elections

-See also List of Los Angeles municipal election returns, 1953 and after.

 Wilkinson was elected in 1953 at the age of 32 to a four-year term to represent Los Angeles City Council District 3.
 At that time, the 3rd District included UCLA and contiguous territory, some of the Santa Monica Mountains and a portion of the San Fernando Valley, including Tarzana and Woodland Hills.
 He did not run for reelection in 1957, because, he said, he was starting to get ulcers.

 Ten years later, 1967, Wilkinson took on incumbent John P. Cassidy in Los Angeles City Council District 12, which had been shifted by the City Council in a 1964 decision from Downtown to the northwestern Valley.
 Wilkinson beat Cassidy in the new geography by a lopsided 14,485-to-4,167 vote.
 He was easily reelected in the 1971 primary, but in 1975 his victory was narrower—20,391 for Wilkinson in the final and 20,068 for challenger Barbara Klein.
 He did not run for reelection in 1979.